British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 - The date of when the written judgement was issued;
 - The signature of Judge issuing the judgement; and
 - Anything else appropriate.

+### Rule 13.
+Expungement Proceedings

+**Rule 13.1.** In all actions that are expungement applications pursuant to Rule 5.4, the applicant shall only be subject to Rule 13.

+**Rule 13.2.** Applicants for expungement shall not claim a tort against any person.

+**Rule 13.3.** All applicants for an expungement shall, within 48 hours of filing their applicantion or within 24 hours of being prompted by the Court, whichever shall come last, submit a statement no less than five sentences and no more than twenty detailing the reasons why this Court should grant the application.

+**Rule 13.4.** The Crown may, within 48 hours of the applicant's submission of their statement, submit a statement in rebuttal no more than twenty sentences detailing the reasons why this Court should deny the application.

+**Rule 13.5.** The Court may, upon reciept of reasonable notice, grant reasonable extentions to the deadlines stupilated in Rule 13.3.

+**Rule 13.6.** Unless with good reason, the Court shall dismiss all applications for expungement if the applicant, within the last 30 days:
+- Has been charged with any offence;
+- Has been issued a fine for any offence;
+- Has been issued an absolute discharge;
+- Has been issued a conditional discharge;
+- Has been issued a suspended sentence;
+- Has been issued probation;
+- Has been issued a conditional sentence;
+- Has been issued a term of imprisonment;
+- Has been issued an intermittent sentence;
+- Has been ordered to pay restitution;
+- Was placed on bond; or
+- Has been involved in any other proceeding of a criminal nature in the province of British Columbia.

+**Rule 13.7.** Whereas the applicant is applying to expunge 5 counts or less, the Court may grant the application 48 hours after receiving the applicant's statement, or immediately after such reciept if the Crown indicates no contest of the application.

+**Rule 13.8.** Whereas the applicant is applying to expunge 6 counts or more, the Court must call the applicant and any intervenors to a hearing before making judgement.

+**Rule 13.9.** All applications for expungement which shall be denied or dismissed shall be dismissed without prejudice.

+**Rule 13.10.** All applications for expungement which shall be granted or denied shall require a notice of judgement, but shall not require reasons for judgement.

 ---